cpressey/Ahead-of-Time-eval/README.md

 When analyzing an expression that contains a name, we must have some way of knowing if that name is bound to a constant, in order to determine if the expression is constant.
-Typically some kind of environment structure mapping names to their values (if constant) or a distinguished "unknown" value (if not known to be constant) would be maintained during analysis.
-If a name is associated with "unknown", we must err on the side of safety and assume it does not represent a constant.
+Typically some kind of environment structure mapping names to values would be maintained during analysis.
+When a name is discovered to refer to a constant, that name-value pair is added to this map.
+If a name is not present in the map, we must err on the side of safety and assume it does not represent a constant.

 The propagation of constanthood will typically occur in some